-What is recovery like after cataract removal in a child?Eye & LASIK Children’s Health
+What is recovery like after cataract removal in a child?Eye Health Children’s Health Cataracts

 My daughter is 7 months old and had cataract surgery on her right eye when she was 2 months old.

 There are many permutations and combinations, but the scenario in your particular case is that of cataract in one eye in a child.

 In this scenario, if the cataract is very dense, then not doing the surgery risks making the eye very lazy (amblyopic).